-Before em-“bark”-ing on any of our services, we’ll schedule a free meet-n-greet at your home with you and your dog.
+Before em-“bark”-ing on any of our services, we’ll schedule a free meet-n-greet by phone or at your home with you and your dog.
 We’ll ask about your dog’s history, temperament, and health, discuss your specific needs and schedule, and go over the Services Agreement.
-You can show us where anything relevant is kept, such as the collar, crate, food & water dishes, etc. We ask that you have your dog’s current vaccination records handy, as well as a means of entry to your home ready (i.e. in case a key needs to be cut).
+You can tell us where anything relevant is kept, such as the collar, crate, food & water dishes, etc. We ask that you have your dog’s current vaccination records handy.
 It typically takes about 30 minutes to cover everything.
-Meet-n-greets can be booked weekday evenings.

 Introduction to Off-Leash Pack Walks

 The Off-Leash Pack Walks (OLPW) are a fun and exciting adventure, but your dog is being exposed to a lot of new experiences at once: new people, new dogs, new vehicle, and a new park with its own sights, smells and sounds!
 And this is in addition to a considerable amount of exercise and new rules to figure out.
 Your dog’s first four walks with us are considered Introductory Walks, and during this time they will be the only new dog in the pack so that the other experienced dogs can help them with their learning.

 Dogs starting the OLPW are supplied with a comfortable anti-pulling harness to wear during the Introductory Walks, and are trained for off-leash recall using a step-by-step approach.
 Beginning with the leash on, dogs gradually earn freedom as they demonstrate reliable recall at each stage until we’re confident they will come when we call.